 Apple has released it’s own package manager called ‘Swift Package Manager‘ to share and distribute Swift packages.
-It’s good idea to add free Continuous Integration to our open-source Swift Packages so that we made sure nothing is broken with code changes.
-Fortunately TravisCI give you free services for the all open-source project on Github.
+It’s a good idea to add free Continuous Integration to our open-source Swift Packages so that we made sure nothing is broken with code changes.
+Fortunately, TravisCI gives you free services for the all open-source project on Github.
 In this short post, we will see how to add TravisCI support for the demo package Greeter which is available on Github.

 It would be handy if you already have GitHub account and Swift Package then we can signup to TravisCI services using Github credentials.
 TravisCI will guide you about the process of enabling the CI service for your project.
 It’s three step process as mentioned in the picture below

 Basically, It’s straight forward process, we need to sync GitHub account which will display all our repositories. then you need to add .travis.yml file at the root of the project. and push the build with git push